Fibonacci Laws of Planetary Motion β Technical Background

 Assessment

 The balance conditions (Laws 3 and 5) combine known conservation principles with a novel Fibonacci structure that modulates the planetary weights.
 The conservation laws guarantee that inclination and eccentricity oscillations balance around the invariable plane β but they do not predict that integer Fibonacci divisors should preserve that balance to such high precision.
-Law 2 (Inclination Amplitude quantization) and Law 4 (Eccentricity Constant) are the most genuinely novel claims β no existing theory predicts that should be constant across all planets, or that AMD partition ratios within mirror pairs should satisfy specific Fibonacci fractions.
+Laws 2 and 4 (the amplitude constants and ) are the most genuinely novel claims β no existing theory predicts that Fibonacci divisors should produce universal constants for either inclination or eccentricity amplitudes across all eight planets.

 Vector Balance and Eigenmode Analysis